 This was a rant series, with a title inspired from Luke Smith's “Boomer Rants in Woods” playlist.
 Despite the title however, few of these videos were actually made in my house; Many of them I recorded in my garage, in the garden or walking outside.
 I used to record a whole lot with my phone back then, so it only made sense to me to record some thoughts and rants from time to time.
 This series is archived on DenshiBackup.

 Feeling quite musically inspired and re-invigorated by the later months of 2020, I started a series where I covered a new song I made every Monday.
 This lasted all of 5 days until I gave up.
-It's all archived on DenshiBackup
+This series is archived on DenshiBackup.

 Right when the COVID pandemic hit, and our school closed down for two weeks, I dared myself to make a video everyday for a week straight.
-This manifested itself in the form of a garbage compilation of ultimate failure.
+This manifested itself in the form of a garbage compilation of ultimate fail.
 I've archived the whole series for your viewing pleasure, and taken down the original videos from my channel.
 This series is archived on DenshiBackup.

-"Just Play" Games was a spin on the "Just Use" Software series, but with games instead of software.
+“Just Play” Games was a spin on the “Just Use” Software series, but with games instead of software.
 As you'd expect, this died very, very quickly just like my interest in video games.
-I also archived it.
+This series is archived on DenshiBackup.